HelmholtzAI-Consultants-Munich/Organoid-Counting/README.md

 ## Use for automatic organoid counting on Windows
 To use the automatic organoid counter option double click on the ```AutoOrganoidCounter.bat``` file.
 This will open the napari tool which shows the original image and the segmentation created, as well as the centroid points of the each segmented object.

+## Installation through command line

+This software has been tested with Python 3.9.
+Simple run ```pip install -r requirements.txt``` in your environment to install the necessary packages.

 ## Usage from command line: